Police: Four bodies found in NY may be work of MS-13

 Sini said police are not ruling out any possibilities in the investigation.
 He announced a $25,000 reward for information that helps solve the case.

-One family told CNN affiliate WPIX it believed its missing teenager was among the dead.
+One family told CNN affiliate WPIX it believed their missing teenager was among the dead.
 Police have not released the victims' identities.

 'This is a long-term war'